Frequently Asked Questions

 A: Most financial aid awards cannot be transferred from one institution to another.
 If you are planning to transfer to Barry University from another educational institution, you must make sure that Barry University receives your FAFSA results.
 You can accomplish this by adding Barry University’s Title IV Federal School Code (001466) to your FAFSA form.

-A: Federal Direct Loans are low-interest, federally-guaranteed loans available to students.
+A: Federal Direct Stafford Loans are low-interest, federally-guaranteed loans available to students.
 There are two types of Direct Loan: subsidized and unsubsidized.
-The Federal Direct Subsidized Loan is based on financial need.
-The government pays the interest while the student is enrolled at least half time.
+Graduate students qualify for federal unsubsidized loans.
 Federal Direct Unsubsidized Loans are not need-based.
 The Federal Direct Loan interest rate is 6.8% fixed.
 The maximum award is $20,500 annually.
 Repayment begins six months after graduation or when the student drops to less than half-time enrollment.
 The lifetime aggregate limit for Federal Direct Loans is $138,500.

-11) Q: What is the Federal Graduate PLUS Loan?
+9. Q: What is the Federal Direct Graduate PLUS Loan?

 A: The Federal Direct PLUS Loan program is a non need-based federal loan program offered to graduate and professional students who have borrowed the maximum annual amount of Stafford loans and require additional funds, or have exhausted their lifetime Stafford loan eligibility.
 Students may borrow up to the full cost of attendance minus other financial aid received.
 The interest rate is 7.9% fixed.
 A credit check is also required.

-A: After we receive your FAFSA results, we will mail you an estimated financial aid award letter that will list the loans for which you qualified, along with the amount and semester for which you are awarded.
-Student who require additional aid should apply for either a Federal Direct PLUS or Alternative Loan.
+A: After we receive your FAFSA results and you are accepted into a degree program, we will mail you an estimated financial aid award letter that will list the loans for which you qualified, along with the amount and semester for which you are awarded.
+Students who require additional aid should apply for either a Federal Direct PLUS or Alternative Loan.
 Students who wish to decrease their award amount should notify the Office of Financial Aid in writing.